cschreib/lxgui/README.md

     pManager->get_input_manager()->get_source()
 );

-// Load files:
+// Load GUI addons:
+// In lxgui, the GUI is formed of multiple modular "addons", which each define
+// the appearance and behavior of a specific GUI element (e.g., one addon for
+// the player status bars, one addon for the inventory, etc.).
+// See below for an example addon.

-//  - first set the directory in which the interface is located pManager->add_addon_directory("interface");
+//  - First set the directory in which the GUI addons are located pManager->add_addon_directory("interface");
-//  - create the Lua state
+//  - Then create the Lua state pManager->create_lua([&pManager](){
-pManager->create_lua([&pManager](){
     // This code might be called again later on, for example when one
-    // reloads the GUI (the lua state is destroyed and created again).
+    // reloads the GUI (the Lua state is destroyed and created again).
     //  - register the needed widgets
     pManager->register_region_type<gui::texture>();
     pManager->register_region_type<gui::font_string>();